 Not every pregnant woman experiences nausea, however, some may show extreme symptoms of nausea.
 The good news is, in most cases, it ends when the second trimester starts.

-The best hack to fight nausea is having Gingerale instead of other sodas after meals if you have serious taste issues during pregnancy.
+The best hack to fight nausea is to drink Gingerale instead of other sodas after meals.
+Ginger candy and ginger pop help a lot with a metallic taste.

 Take small meal sizes, crackers are your best friend.
 Eating sour candies may help with bad mouth taste.

 If you are traveling or having nausea and bad taste all the time, try eating tamarind candy or tamarind in any form you like.
 It has a sour-ish taste.
-If you add salt on top, tastes amazing.
+It tastes delicious if you sprinkle some salt on it.

 The idea itself is mouth-watering.
-However, if you haven’t tried tamarind as yet, you definitely got to try.
+If you haven’t tried tamarind as yet, you definitely got to try.

 3. Tailbone pain

 When I was pregnant with my son, I had tailbone pain for the whole nine months.
-I cannot sit on a chair for a long period of time.
+I could not sit on a chair for quite a while.

-If you are having a tailbone or sciatica pain during pregnancy or otherwise.
-You need to try using a donut cushion.
-It will keep your tailbone up high and do not let it glide on any surface.
-Works 100%.
+If you are having a tailbone or sciatica pain during pregnancy or otherwise, you need to try donut cushion.
+It will keep your tailbone up high and does not let it glide on any surface.

 4. Use Wedge Pillow for side sleeping

-For some pregnancies, women tend to have drastic weight gain.
-With an increase in the size of a growing baby, it is hard to sleep comfortably.
-It is also advised to sleep on the side and not on your back.
+Some women tend to have drastic weight gain during pregnancy.
+With the increasing size of a growing baby, it is hard to sleep comfortably in any position.
+Although, it is advised to sleep on the side and not on your back.

-In order to follow the safe sleeping during pregnancy, you need support under your huge tummy that is going to balance out the weight.
+In order to follow the safe sleeping during pregnancy, you need support under the growing bump, even if you are laying on the side.
+A wedge pillow helps to balance out the weight of a growing belly.

-The wedge pillow is an amazing pillow to use during pregnancy for sleep support or while you are resting.
+The wedge pillow is an amazing pillow to use during pregnancy for sleep support or while you want to rest.

 5. Use Pregnancy pillow for legs support while sleeping

-In order to have a sound sleep and a better night, you need a sleep support pillow that is going to support your whole body and the nights are not nightmares anymore.
+In order to have a sound sleep and a better night, you need a sleep support pillow that is going to support your whole body and the nights will not be nightmares anymore.